nwever/snowpackCloud/README.md

   ```
   curl -L https://tljh.jupyter.org/bootstrap.py | sudo python3 - --admin <admin_name>
   ```
+4. In the VM Instance panel, the external IP address is visible.
+The tljh is accessible via the IP address listed here.
+If there are accessing problems, check that http is used.
+By default, https does not work!

 See: https://tljh.jupyter.org/en/latest/install/google.html for details and more information on how to install tljh.

 ## Step 2: obtaining required packages